 We know what a la carte menus look like.
 Now let's look at what a table should look like when a la carte menu cards are being served.

-All sorts of restaurants have a la carte menus, from fast-casual spots to epic, white tablecloth fine dining establishments.
+All sorts of restaurants have a la carte menus, from fast-casual spots to luxurious white tablecloth fine dining establishments.
 This section is mostly concerned with the latter.

-The a la carte table setting definition is simply how each guest’s place setting is set when an a la carte menu is being served.
+The a la carte table setting is simply how each guest’s place at the table is set when an a la carte menu is being served.

 - Place the base plate in the center of the cover position